-- 7.32 London Plan Policy D12 makes clear that all development proposals must achieve the highest standards of fire safety and requires all major proposals to be supported by a Fire Statement.
+- 7.49 London Plan Policy D12 makes clear that all development proposals must achieve the highest standards of fire safety and requires all major proposals to be supported by a Fire Statement.
 London Plan Policy D5 (B5) states that new development should be designed to incorporate safe and dignified emergency evacuation for all building users.
 In all developments where lifts are installed, as a minimum at least one lift per core (or more subject to capacity assessments) should be a suitably sized fire evacuation lift suitable to be used to evacuate people who require level access from the building.
-The Mayor of London has also published preconsultation draft London Plan Guidance on Fire Safety Policy D12(A). - 7.33 The Mayor's Stage 1 Report requested that a Fire Statement be submitted to address the requirements of Policy D12.
-In response, the applicant submitted and Fire Strategy Report Stage 2 (dated January 2021). - 7.34 The Statement consists of a high-level review of fire safety requirements for the proposed development based on relevant British Standards and addresses means of escape, fire safety systems, internal fire spread, external fire spread and access and facilities for the fire service. - 7.35 The development would be required to meet the Building Regulations in force at the time of its construction by way of approval from a relevant Building Control Body.
-As part of the plan checking process a consultation with the London Fire Brigade would be carried out.
-On completion of work, the relevant Building Control Body would issue a Completion Certificate to confirm that the works comply with the requirement of the Building Regulations.
+The Mayor of London has also published pre-consultation draft London Plan Guidance on Fire Safety Policy D12(A). - 7.50 The Mayor's Stage 1 Report requested that a Fire Statement be submitted to address the requirements of Policy D12.
+In response, the applicant submitted a Fire Strategy Report Stage 2 (dated January 2021). - 7.51 The Statement consists of a high-level review of fire safety requirements for the proposed development based on relevant British Standards and addresses means of escape, fire safety systems, internal fire spread, external fire spread and access and facilities for the fire service. - 7.52 The development would be required to meet the Building Regulations in force at the time of its construction by way of approval from a relevant Building Control Body. - 7.53 As part of the planning application process the London Fire Brigade were consulted.
+Comments were first received on 13th January 2022.
+The LFB comments are summarised within the consultation section of this report and stipulated that the design submitted would not fully satisfy London Plan Policy D12 (A) (4) and further information would be required to ensure planning policy requirements are met. - 7.54 Following receipt of the London Fire Brigade consultation comments the applicant undertook a design review of the proposed development and introduced a number of amendments to the design, the details of which are summarised below. - Introduction of a second stair core with all floor levels having access to both stair cores.